N07070/Dashboard/README.md

 ### Can I do X ?

-Short awnser : yup !
+Short answer : yup !

-Long awnser : Well, it depends ?
+Long answer : Well, it depends ?
 Would you like your plugin to behave like that ?
 Well, do it, as long as it's still *smart, small and useful*.
 Also, please note that if your plugin is badly done, I may not add it to the official plugins.

 ### Current list of plugins